 These changes are not the cause of our salvation for we are saved by Christ (as our propitiation and as the giver of the gift of perfect righteousness) through faith—even that is not of ourselves but is a gift from God (Eph.
 2:8-9).
-Rather, these changes are the evidence that we truly have been born again, even as fruit is the evidence of the type of tree or plant that bears it (Matt.
-7:16-19).
-If they are not manifested in our life, it is likely we have not savingly believed in Christ.
+Rather, these changes are the evidence that we truly have been born again.
+If they are not evident in our life, it is likely we have not savingly believed in Christ.
 And therefore, it is vital that we diligently read the Bible until we are assured of having saving faith in Him.
 The Bible says, "So then faith cometh by hearing, and hearing by the Word of God" (Rom.
 10:17).
 A good place to start is 1 John and James for they deal extensively with the changes that result from being born again.

 E-Mail This Page